tlevine/conveyor-belt/readme.md

 Conveyor Belt
 =====

-Conveyor Belt is a script that makes distributed email archival and querying easy and reliable.
+Conveyor Belt is a minimal shell script that makes distributed email archival and querying easy and reliable.
+More specifically, it moves email from maildir to sqlite files and provides a way of querying many files in parallel.

+Because of its simple design, you can run Conveyor Belt on a generic POSIX box (or even a cluster of generic POSIX boxes), and you can expect to be able to retrieve your backup even if you forget that you used Conveyor Belt to create it.

 ### Archiving email
 Conveyor Belt converts emails from maildir format into a series of SQLite files.
 First, edit the configuration file to specify